Most Common Career Changes for Nurses

 How Does Nursing Prepare You to Become a Legal Nurse Consultant?

-Nurses have a bird’s eye view into the healthcare field, which is impossible for others.
-The vast range of patient care experience and overall healthcare knowledge makes nurses a natural fit to be legal consultants involving medical cases.
+Nurses have a bird' s-eye view of the healthcare field, which is impossible for others.
+Their vast range of patient care experience and overall healthcare knowledge make them a natural fit to be legal consultants on medical cases.

 Transferable Nursing Skills